 - … you get the idea…

 You could even do this on your commute as well, if you have little time to dedicate to Photography.
-The location being the transportation you’re using, for example.
+The “location” becomes the means of transportation you’re using, for example.

-Practicing this exercise will help you sparkle your creativity if you feel uninspired so you’ll be able to overcome your creative block.
-And after a while it will help you build awareness.
+Practising this exercise will help you sparkle your creativity if you feel uninspired, so you can overcome your creative block.
+And after a while, it will help you build awareness.

 Meaning that you will start to understand your surroundings and become ready to capture a photo when the opportunity arises.
-Which is quite the precious skill to have as a photographer.
+Which is quite a precious skill to have as a photographer.

-By the way, if you are an individual, a group or a company and want me to host a workshop for you, anywhere, feel free to contact me.
+By the way, if you are an individual, a group or a company and want me to host a workshop for you, anywhere, contact me.

-You can DM me on Instagram @fabienb or use the form on this blog (About -> Contact -> select “Classes and Workshops”). ☺️
+You can DM me on Instagram @fabienb or use the form on this blog (About -> Contact Me -> select “Classes and Workshops”).

 Which you will see soon… If you subscribe and hit the notification button! 😉